-In the first few weeks after childbirth, it is best to skip sexual intercourse.
+In the first few weeks after delivery, it is best to refrain from sexual intercourse.
 There are many other ways to share intimacy and affection with your partner.
 Massage is an excellent way to relieve stress, show affection, and meet your needs for closeness and connection.